siddheshsagar/demoJenkins/README.md

 # demoJenkins
-This is a demo repository created in order to test the Github webhook in Jenkins.
+This is a demo repository created in order to test the Github webhook in the Jenkins.